stumpfjd/Object_Annotation_Tool/README.md

 - YamlDotNet 15.1.1 (MIT License) - Copyright (c) 2008-2014 Antoine Aubry and contributors
 ---

-By using this tool, you can significantly expedite the creation of high-quality training data for your YOLOv5 models, leading to more accurate and robust object detection and tracking systems.
+By using this tool, you can significantly expedite the creation of high-quality training data for your Standard models, leading to more accurate and robust object detection and tracking systems.

 ```